Uberi/University-Notes/PHIL145/PHIL145.md

 Necessary falsehoods are a special case of inconsistent sets, where there is only one element in the set.

+Basically, a set of sentences is inconsistent if all the sentences together are necessarily false, and consistent otherwise.

 # 7/2/14

 ;wip: read up to chapter 4

 ### Premises

-Premises can often have **faulty assumptions, presuppositions, or preconditions**.
-All of these must be acceptable in order to accept the premise:
+Premises can often have **faulty assumptions**.
+These assumptions are not acceptable, so we cannot accept the premise:

     The murder weapon was a knife but it hasn't been found yet.